Where is this?

-Last week’s picture was the orb held by Jesus, a detail of the window in the Lady Chapel.
+Last week’s picture was from the Stations of the Cross.
+It’s a detail of the figure of Mary Magdalene in the thirteenth station.

 Each November we traditionally bring to mind those who have died and pray for the repose of their souls.
 Our Book of Remembrance will be open at the font all month from All Saints Day for you to write the names of your departed family and friends.
 We invite all who have been bereaved in the last few years to a special Mass at 10am on Saturday November 17 which will be followed by light refreshments.
 Also, our 10am Mass on November 11 (Remembrance Sunday) will be a sung Requiem Mass for the souls of all who died in the World Wars and other conflicts of recent years.
 Of course, in this centenary year of Armistice Day 1918 the day will have an added poignancy and our Parish Roll of Honour will be displayed.

 Wednesday, 24 October: 10.30am to 4.00pm.
 Led by Sister Rosarie Spence. £10.00 per person including coffee, tea and biscuits served both on arrival and to conclude the day.

 11.00am First Session

 Lunch is not provided, but there is a delicious range of great value home-made soups, pastries and cakes available in the refectory.
 Bookings can be made on-line via Ushaw’s website (www.ushaw.org) or call 0191 3345119.